 Barry Morphew's attorney shares statement following discovery of wife Suzanne Morphew's remains in Colorado

 The attorney for Barry Morphew released a statement on behalf of his family following the reported discovery of wife Suzanne Morphew's remains on Wednesday.
-Investigators confirmed they identified her remains found in Saguache County after finding them on Sept.
+Investigators confirmed they identified her remains after discovering them in Saguache County on Sept.
 22.

 Suzanne went missing in May 2020, and Barry was subsequently arrested for her murder in 2021 before a judge would then dismiss the case against him in April 2022.